NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 SL_API sl::Result slEvaluateFeature(sl::Feature feature, const sl::FrameToken& frame, const sl::BaseStructure** inputs, uint32_t numInputs, sl::CommandBuffer* cmdBuffer);
 ```

-Plase note that **host is responsible for restoring the command buffer(list) state** after calling `slEvaluate`.
+Please note that **host is responsible for restoring the command buffer(list) state** after calling `slEvaluate`.
 For more details on which states are affected please see [restore pipeline section](./ProgrammingGuideManualHooking.md#70-restoring-command-listbuffer-state)

 > **NOTE:**
 > DLSS-G is a unique case since it already has the marker provided by the existing API (SwapChain::Present) hence there is no need to call `slEvaluateFeature` to enable DLSS-G